 Muskegon County Cooperating Churches History

-We trace our origins to the organization of the Muskegon County Council of Churches on May 26th, 1941, growing out of informal discussions among downtown clergy.
-Representatives of 23 congregations gathered at Central United Methodist Church for the founding meeting.
-By the end of that year the council had 10 dues paying member congregations.
+We trace our origins to the organization of the Muskegon County Council of Churches on May 26th, 1941, growing out of informal discussions Representatives of 23 congregations gathered at Central United Methodist Church for the founding meeting.
+By the end of the council had 10 member congregations.
 From the beginning, the group has sought “to minister to the physical, emotional and spiritual needs of the people” of our community.

-One of our earliest projects during World War II was collaboration with area PTAs to provide milk to local school children.
-In the 1940s and the 1950s the educational programs included vacation Bible schools, and training events for Sunday School teachers.
+One of our earliest projects during World War II was with area PTAs to provide milk to local school children.
+In the 1940s and programs included vacation Bible and training events for Sunday School teachers.
 The Council sponsored choir workshops and pulpit exchanges.

 One of the more visible and enduring projects from the 1970s was helping First Baptist Church begin their television production studio.
 The programming continues on local cable access Channel 7 and includes Muskegon County Cooperating Churches’ “Profiles on Muskegon” interview show on its regular schedule.

 For twenty years (1975-1995) the Rev. Ed Rogers led the Jail/Prison Ministry.

 Late in the organization changed its name to the Muskegon County Cooperating Churches.
 Replacing the term “council” with “cooperating” more accurately described the working relationship among member congregations in service to the community.